 National Advisory Committee on Immunization (NACI) Statements

-- Guidance for influenza vaccine delivery in the presence of COVID-19 (2022)
+- Guidance on the use of influenza vaccine in the presence of COVID-19 (2023)